Winslow Unified School District

 The Winslow Unified School District is the school district for Winslow, Arizona.
 It includes three elementary schools (Washington, Jefferson, and Bonnie Brennan); a junior high school; and Winslow High School.
 The superintendent is Connie Gover.

-The district includes Winslow, Winslow West, and a portion of Seba Dalkai.
+The district includes Winslow, the Navajo County portion of Winslow West, and a portion of Seba Dalkai.

+The Chevelon Butte School District, which does not operate any schools, previously sent its Blue Ridge area students to Winslow USD.